This exhibit has been dismantled

-The Mural Monuments exhibition is currently being taken down to be replaced by a new exhibition in 2023.
+The Mural Monuments exhibition has been replaced by a new exhibition in 2023.

 The Mural Monuments of Crail Churchyard